Azure/terraform/quickstart/201-aks-acr-identity/readme.md

-# AKC + ACR with Managed Identity
+# AKC + ACR with Service Principal

-This template deploys an Azure Kubernetes Service cluster with a user-assigned Identity along with an Azure Container Registry.
-The identity of the AKS cluster has an assigned reader role to the ACR instance so AKS can pull containers without needing to have a Docker username and password configured.
+This template deploys an Azure Kubernetes Service cluster with a service principal along with an Azure Container Registry.
+The identity of the AKS cluster has an assigned AcrPull role to the ACR instance so AKS can pull containers without needing to have a Docker username and password configured.

 ## Variables